mhretab/narrated.app/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **TypeScript**: A strongly typed programming language that builds on JavaScript.
 - **ESLint**: A tool for identifying and fixing problems in JavaScript code.
+- **shadcn/ui**: A component library for building user interfaces with consistent design and functionality.

 ## Features